dongjs/dongjs.github.io/_posts/2015-11-13-computer-music.md

 We talked about Haskell, Euterpea, and LilyPond.

 {% highlight lhaskell linenos %}
 A typical sequencer might have 16 steps.
 Here, we support slightly longer, two-bar beats.

 > gN = 32

+The basic idea: generate some list of elements in the range [1..gN].
+Given a list like this and a particular MIDI percussion sound p, stepSequence will trigger p at each timestep that is an element in the list.

 > stepSequence :: Maybe Volume -> Int -> [Int] -> Music (Pitch, Volume)
 > stepSequence _ _ [] = rest 0
 > stepSequence v p xs = addVolume v' $ line [if x `elem` xs then perc (toEnum p) qn else qnr | x <- [1..gN]]
 >	where v' = fromMaybe 75 v

+Now glue it all together with an infinite Music type. drumMachine will run forever.
+The list filtering and generation techniques are not elegant; rather they try to show the expressivity of list comprehension and function composition in Haskell.

 > drumMachine :: Music (Pitch, Volume)
 > drumMachine = let r = [1..gN]